louismullie/bind-it/README.md

 1. Create a module into which Java classes will be loaded.
 2. Make sure that module extends `BindIt::Binding`.
-3. Set some configuration options (see example below).
+3. Set your configuration options (see examples below).
 4. Run YourModule.bind to load the default JARs and classes.
 5. Access loaded Java classes using YourModule::YourClass.